-To enroll in a capstone course, students must fill out the college’s common capstone application by 11:59 p.m. on Wednesday, October 17.
+To enroll in a capstone course, students must fill out the college’s common capstone application by noon on Monday, March 11.

 In each capstone course, students work with faculty and classmates to produce original journalism that may be distributed through the college’s Capital News Service.

-Merrill College capstone faculty members will review applicants and inform students of their placement prior to the start of registration for the spring 2019 semester.
+Merrill College capstone faculty members will review applicants and inform students of their placement prior to the start of registration for the fall 2019 semester.
 Apply now.

-The following courses* are being offered in spring 2019 and satisfy the capstone requirement:
+The following courses* are being offered in fall 2019 and satisfy the capstone requirement:

 - JOUR362: Broadcast News Producing.
-Students work as producers overseeing the Capital News Service’s lively nightly newscast, “Maryland Newsline.”
+Students work as producers overseeing the Capital News Service’s newscast, “Maryland Newsline.”

-JOUR368V: ViewFinder: Advanced Video Storytelling.
+- JOUR368V: ViewFinder: Advanced Video Storytelling.
 Students will learn advanced storytelling, shooting and editing techniques for multi-platform video, using character-driven, natural sound packages to produce in-depth projects on a common theme.
-Opportunities include creating documentaries, anchoring, managing social media, making motion graphics, shooting photos and taking on other leadership roles as required by the team’s direction and goals.

 *For more information on courses, visit the common capstone application.